 Oct 27, 2022

 The more people involved, however, the more of a chance there is to muck things up, especially if no one knows whose opinions take priority.
-While a creative marketing project might start out strong, it’s easy to get bogged down in conflicting comments and approvals.
+While a creative marketing management project might start out strong, it’s easy to get bogged down in conflicting creative feedback and approvals.

 Assigning clear roles and responsibilities is a critical step to moving projects forward and keeping everyone in their lane to help avoid delays.
 Let’s take a look at how to define roles as part of your creative project management and the reasons for doing so.